 Epicerie Fine 1830

 This épicerie has 8 shops in Paris which creates the beautiful packaging for the goods, sends them to Provence to be filled with product and sent back.
-Only 1-4% of olive oil made is from Provence.
+Only 1-4% of olive oil made is from Provence, which makes this quite a rare shop.
+I will say that the olive oil we sampled was available to the public, but Lisa paired it with explanation that wasn’t available.

 There are three ‘families’ of olive oils in France (called ‘fruity’): green, ripe (green olive beginning to ripen) and black (where the olive has begun to ferment), each with a distinctive taste.
 The green fruity has a fresh, grassy, herbal taste with a slightly bitter kick at the end, the ripe fruity has the mildest taste and can be used in place of butter. whereas the black fruity – only made in France – has the most vivid olive taste, good for dipping.

-I also highly recommend the spreads and preserves – the black olive tapenade with capers and anchovies had a very vivid olive and umami taste which was great, but I preferred the eggplant with black olive, which had a milder, creamier taste.
-My favourite sweet preserve was definitely the apricot and lavender, which works startlingly well together.
-It’s just a huge shame we couldn’t buy any to take back because of carry-on luggage restrictions (something to keep in mind!).
-Little molecular gastronomy flavour pearls of balsamic vinegar were the perfect palate refresher and can also be bought in jars, like sweet fish roe and perfect as a garnish.
+I also highly recommend the spreads and preserves – the black olive tapenade with capers and anchovies had a very vivid olive pungency which was great, but I preferred the eggplant with black olive, which had a milder, creamier taste.
+My favourite sweet preserve was definitely the apricot and lavender.
+It’s a huge shame we couldn’t buy any to take back because a lot of preserves are over 100mL (something to keep in mind if you only have carry-on baggage!).
+Little molecular gastronomy flavour pearls of balsamic vinegar were the perfect palate refresher or garnish and can be bought in jars, like sweet fish roe.

 Un Dimanche À Paris

-Translated to ‘A Sunday in Paris’, this gourmet chocolate store is owned and run by Pierre Cluizel, who hails from one of the world’s most famous chocolate making families, so he isn’t short on credentials.
+Translated to ‘A Sunday in Paris’, this gourmet chocolate store is owned and run by Pierre Cluizel, who hails from one of the world’s most famous chocolate making families.
 The store is not just a boutique selling chocolate and beautiful pastries (made by a pastry chef voted Number 2 in France), but is also a restaurant and cooking school, with a large commercial kitchen upstairs for classes.

 We wrapped up the food tour with a cup of Ecuadorian hot chocolate with spices, which was the most indulgent, rich hot chocolate I’ve tasted – a must-try.
 Un Dimanche À Paris is soon to open in Dubai, as well as in Doha and Qatar so even if you don’t make it to Paris, it may be possible to visit during a stopover or trip there!